tony-xlh/Distributed-Barcode-Reading/README.md

 # Distributed-Barcode-Reading

+There are two demos in this repo.

-Distributed barcode reading using ZeroMQ with its Push/Pull Pattern and cross language decoding using its Request/Reply pattern
+* `Push-Pull`: Distributed barcode reading using ZeroMQ with its Push/Pull Pattern
+* `Request-Reply`: Cross language decoding using ZeroMQ's Request/Reply pattern